aniketjdesign/logdayapp/AI_COACH_SETUP.md

 ### Common Issues
 1. **"AI Coach is thinking..." never resolves**
-   - Check your OpenAI API key is valid
+   - Check your Google Gemini API key is valid
-   - Verify you have API credits remaining
+   - Verify your API quota hasn't been exceeded
    - Check browser console for errors

 2. **Messages not saving**